decentraland/documentation/content/creator/sdk7/debugging/debug-in-prod.md

 Before you deploy your scene to Decentraland, make sure the scene runs well in preview using the latest version of the Decentraland SDK.
 See [debug in preview]({{< ref "/content/creator/sdk7/debugging/debug-in-preview.md" >}}).

-Although there should always be backwards compatibility of content built with older SDK versions, some platform-level aspects are subject to change over time.
-For example, lighting, avatar animations, skybox textures, global UIs, etc. By running a preview with the latest SDK version, you're using a newer version of the engine, which should render your scene in a way that's closer to what's used in production.

 ### The test server

 You can deploy scenes to a test server as a staging environment, before publishing them to the live content servers.
 This server is not frequented by any players that visit Decentraland normally.
 To enter this server you must manually write its URL, but keep in mind that it's not a private environment.